 Then, one day in 1971, the sand cleared and revealed an enormous anchor.
 Although it wasn’t a piece of treasure, it was their first clue that perhaps the real thing wasn’t far away.

 More artifacts started to show up like cups, swords, cannon balls and iron nails used to hold the ship together.
 To keep track of everything, they started building up a map of circles, showing where each piece of treasure had been found.
-After a while, a clear line started to appear on the map, and they came to the conclusion that the Atocha’s motherlode must lie somewhere along this line.

 In order to find the Atocha, the crew were following a trail of artifacts that seemed to be leading them to the motherlode of all treasure.
 But after 2 years of searching the line, the crew had failed to make any valuable discoveries.